 No bags, dump the individual cans into the bin.**

-Note: If you have a large quantity of metal, it might be worthwhile taking it to a local scrap dealer who offers cash for heavy scrap metal.
+Note: If you have a large quantity of metal or if our bins are full, it might be worthwhile taking your metal to a local scrap dealer who offers cash for heavy scrap metal.

 (“Got Junk, LLC” on south Hwy.
 59 in Noel, or “Rebel Recycling” on Hwy.
 76 West of Cassville.)***